 Sam Dubberley has been with Amnesty since 2016, when he joined to set up and manage the Digital Verification Corps in the Crisis Response Team.
-The DVC is now a partnership between six global universities contributing directly to Amnesty’s open source research.
+The DVC is now a partnership between seven global universities contributing directly to Amnesty’s open source research.
 The project was awarded international collaboration of the year at the Times Higher Education awards in 2019, and the innovative teaching award from the University of Cambridge in 2021.

 He serves on the advisory boards of First Draft News and the Syrian Archive.